nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Syntax: `findbuyers WORD`

 Examples:<br>
-`findbuyer John`: Looks for all buyers that have “John” in their name.<br>
+`findbuyers John`: Looks for all buyers that have “John” in their name.<br>
-`findbuyer John Alice Bob`: Looks for all buyers that have "John Alice Bob" in their name.
+`findbuyers John Alice Bob`: Looks for all buyers that have "John Alice Bob" in their name.

 #### Find property entry in database: `findprops`